The World's Best Places to See Blue Whales - Bluewater Dive Travel

 The World's Best Places to See Blue Whales

 Here at Bluewater, the staff and travel advisors have rounded up some of the world's best places to see blue whales.
-Because these whales travel alone or in small pods, getting in the water with them is more difficult than with other whales such as swimming with humpback whales.
+Because these whales travel alone or in small pods, getting in the water with them is more difficult than with other whales, such as swimming with humpback whales.
 Even so, there are some destinations where it is possible to experience these amazing marine giants on a whale-watching boat trip.

-So, if you're wondering where to see blue whales, look no further, we've got you covered.
+So, if you're wondering where to see blue whales, look no further; we've got you covered.
 Let's get into it.

 blue whale swimming underwater with freediver following blue whale face close up

-1. LOS CABOS, Mexico
+1. Los Cabos, Mexico

-Offering up some of the richest waters on the eastern Pacific, Mexico's southern Baja Peninsula guards the junction between the Pacific Ocean and the Sea of Cortez which makes it one of the best places to see blue whales.
+Offering up some of the richest waters in the eastern Pacific, Mexico's southern Baja Peninsula guards the junction between the Pacific Ocean and the Sea of Cortez, which makes it one of the best places to see blue whales.
 Larger marine species abound in these waters, and blue whales are amongst the most impressive cetaceans regularly encountered during the winter and spring.
 As many as 3,000 individuals migrate north through the eastern Pacific from tropical to polar waters each year, and Los Cabos is one of the most reliable places to see them.

-As well as seeing blue whales, Cabo San Lucas and Cabo Pulmo are hotspots for finding other whale species such as humpbacks, sperm whales, and gray whales.
+As well as seeing blue whales, Cabo San Lucas and Cabo Pulmo are hotspots for finding other whale species, such as humpbacks, sperm whales, and gray whales.
 Further north into the Sea of Cortez, orcas, huge pods of dolphins, and resident pilot whales can often be spotted.

 One of the best ways to discover all this fantastic wildlife is on a boat trip that takes you off-shore and into the heart of the ocean.
 If you prefer to be shore-based, consider a day trip with a local scientific or research operator such as Latitude Encounters.
 Alternatively, for a fully immersive experience, a liveaboard will offer you the chance to discover the best of the Sea of Cortez both above and below the waterline.
-One of our favorites is the Rocio del Mar which runs a variety of itineraries depending on the season.
+One of our favorites is the Rocio del Mar, which runs a variety of itineraries depending on the season.

 2. California, USA

 In Central California, there are more than 20 designated whale watching spots along the coast at famous sites such as Monterey Bay, as well as blue whale safaris to the Farallon Islands between July and November.
-These islands are a key feeding area for several whale species including blue, grey, and humpback whales.
-And in the south of the state, Santa Barbara in particular is one of the best spots in the world to watch blue whales from shore.
+These islands are a key feeding area for several whale species, including blue, grey, and humpback whales.
+And in the south of the state, Santa Barbara, in particular, is one of the best spots in the world to watch blue whales from shore.
 Between June and November, numerous types of whales, dolphins, and even orcas can be regularly seen close to the beach.

 While boat trips and day safaris are available, California offers excellent opportunities to see blue whales from the mainland.
-The whales often come in very close to shore so this is one of the best ways to get great sightings whilst having no impact on the whales.
+The whales often come in very close to shore, so this is one of the best ways to get great sightings whilst having no impact on the whales.
 Southern California is also a great dive destination, with dramatic kelp forests and large schools of fish offering some exciting underwater encounters.

-The main airport servicing Southern California is Los Angeles International Airport (LAX), however, San Diego International Airport (SAN) also has both international and domestic flights.
+The main airport servicing Southern California is Los Angeles International Airport (LAX); however, San Diego International Airport (SAN) also has both international and domestic flights.
 Once in California, the easiest way to get around is to hire a car and drive.

 Scuba Diving in Southern California can be done via shore or by boat, with boat diving generally offering much better underwater conditions.
-There are some sites more suitable for experienced divers with stronger current and deeper depths but you can also find shallower sites for beginner divers.
+There are some sites more suitable for experienced divers with stronger currents and deeper depths, but you can also find shallower sites for beginner divers.
 Conditions for scuba diving in Southern California are good all year round, however, the best time to dive is during fall when visibility is better and the wind calmer.
 The average water temperatures reach 68oF (20oC) during the summer and drop to 57 to 59oF (14 to 15oC) in the winter months.

-3. MIrissa, Sri Lanka
+3. Mirissa, Sri Lanka

 The Sri Lankan blue whale population does not migrate to the poles like other blue whale species but is resident at the same latitude year-round.
 Instead, they undertake a westward migration past the Maldives to the waters south of Oman.
-You can often see the blue whales in the waters around the Maldives between November and May.
+You can often see blue whales in the waters around the Maldives between November and May.

-Practical information
+Practical Information

-Flights from the US into the main airport of Bandaranaike International Airport (CMB) will through the European or Middle Eastern hubs.
+Flights from the US into the main airport of Bandaranaike International Airport (CMB) will transit through the European or Middle Eastern hubs.
 Direct flights are available from Europe and Asia.
 Once in-country, it is relatively easy to get around with trains, buses, taxis, and tuk-tuks all readily available.
 There are accommodation options for all tastes and budgets, from homestays and lodges to hotels, resorts, and villas.
 There are also a good number of eco options.
-Numerous dive and whale watching operators work with the hotels to offer day trips by small boat.
+Numerous dive and whale-watching operators work with the hotels to offer day trips by small boat.

-Other Great places to see blue whales
+Other Great places to see Blue Whales

 There are a few other fantastic destinations where blue whales are regularly spotted.
 In the northern hemisphere, they can be seen in their largest numbers along the northern coast of Quebec and around Iceland in May and June.
 Further south, they migrate past the Azores and the Canary Islands throughout the winter and spring.